m50d/m50d.github.com/_posts/2014-01-10-medium-is-winning.md

 published: false
 ---

 For years I've been asking for a recommendation system for internet content.
+I have last.fm for